flyteorg/flyte/rsts/getting_started.rst

       flytectl version

 #.
-Flyte can be deployed locally using a single docker container —— we refer to this as the ``flyte-sandbox`` environment.
+Flyte can be deployed locally using a single Docker container — we refer to this as the ``flyte-sandbox`` environment.
 You can also run this getting started against a hosted or pre-provisioned environment.

    .. tabs::